Nouman-wp/SkillVouch/README.md

 ---

 ## Roadblocks / Challenges
-- LinkedIn API integration is tough due to OAuth and access limitations
+- LinkedIn API integration is tough due to OAuth and access limitations from server side
 - LeetCode work-proof feature is still under testing
 - AI recommendation takes time, working on it for later versions